 - Three Letters of Recommendation (including the medicine chair)

-- All ERAS applications are reviewed and invitations to interview will be extended to those selected via e-mail.
+- All SSO applications are reviewed and invitations to interview will be extended to those selected via e-mail.

-Interviews are scheduled in September and October.
+Interviews are scheduled March through May.
 Your interview will include:

 - Program overview